Is Your Heating System Ready for Winter

 - Does your storage heater still retain its heat.
 Over time your storage brick will gradually disintegrate.
 This means they will slowly stop being able to store as much heat.
 Meaning you have a chance of going cold at night as not enough heat was stored to keep the home warm all day/night.

 - Check your thermostat on your storage heater.
 If you storage heater is not retaining any heat whatsoever or doesn’t seem to be getting warm at all the chances are the thermostat has blown.
 This will stop the storage heater taking in any heat.
 This can be fixed relatively easily by any electrician.
 However it is best to check with the manufacturer of your storage heater to see if it is something they can supply and fit it for you.

-- If you storage heater is more than 15 years old, it will not be as efficient of a newer storage heater.
+- If your storage heater is more than 15 years old, it will not be as efficient as a newer storage heater.
 By swapping to a newer automatic storage heater you can save up to 15% on your energy usage.
 If you couple that up to an average life expectancy of 15 years you will create a massive saving.

 Whether you have Gas or Electric heating it is always best to keep your heating well maintained and in good condition.
 This will contribute to having a well heated home with a comfortable temperature whilst keeping your energy savings down.
 If your having a problem with your heating system and want to speak to one of our fully trained advisors please contact us on – 01698 313020 or email us on firstname.lastname@example.org with your Name, Address and Contact number and we will be in touch.